Economy of Morocco: 1990–2000s

 Moroccan economic policies brought macroeconomic stability to the country in the early 1990s but did not spur growth sufficient to reduce unemployment despite Moroccan Government's ongoing efforts to diversify the economy.
 Drought conditions depressed activity in the key agricultural sector, and contributed to an economic slowdown in 1999.
-Favourable rainfalls have led Morocco to a growth of 6% for 2000.
+Favorable rainfalls have led Morocco to a growth of 6% for 2000.
 Formidable long-term challenges included: servicing the external debt; preparing the economy for freer trade with the EU; and improving education and attracting foreign investment to improve living standards and job prospects for Morocco's youthful population.

 Macroeconomic stability coupled with relatively slow economic growth characterized the Moroccan economy over the period 2000–2005.
 The government introduced a number of important economic reforms in that period.
 The economy, however, remained overly dependent on the agricultural sector.
 Morocco's primary economic challenge was to accelerate growth in order to reduce high levels of unemployment.
 The government continued liberalizing the telecommunications sector in 2002, as well as the rules for oil and gas exploration.
 This process started with the sale of a second GSM license in 1999.
 The government in 2003 was using revenue from privatizations to finance increased spending.
 Although Morocco's economy grew in the early 2000s, it was not enough to significantly reduce poverty.